Jsharifz/Reprocess-King/README.md

 4.  **Configure Filters**:
     - Toggle **Ignore Ammunition** or **Show Only Reprocess** on or off.
     - Select a **Minimum Profitability Ratio** to hide items that don't meet your threshold.
-5.  **Set Tax Rate**: Enter a tax percentage and choose whether to apply it to the minerals, the item, or both.
+5.  **Set Tax Rate**: Enter a tax percentage and choose whether to apply it to the minerals, the item value, or both.
+Taxes reduce the effective value to reflect real station fees.
 6.  **Analyze Results**:
     - Review the output table to see which items are profitable.
     - Hover over the **Reprocess Value** for any item to see a detailed breakdown of the resulting minerals.
     - Click on column headers to sort the data.

+## Special Notes

+- **Data Accuracy**: The tool uses the latest EVE SDE data and applies corrections for ammunition types that have special reprocessing behaviors.
+- **Market Data**: All market prices are fetched from Jita and are updated in real-time (data must be less than 24 hours old).
+- **Tax Handling**: Tax calculations properly reduce values to simulate real station fees and trading conditions.
+- **Disclaimer**: Values are estimates and may vary between markets.
+Reprocessed products may have small variations due to rounding.
+If you notice significant discrepancies (2x, 5x, 10x differences), please contact "Ziggarot Cadellane" in-game for assistance.

+## Technical Features

+- **Fresh Market Data**: Automatically validates that market data is less than 24 hours old
+- **Intelligent Parsing**: Handles various EVE item list formats including contract views and cargo scans
+- **Responsive UI**: Clean, modern interface that works across different screen sizes
+- **Real-time Calculations**: All values update instantly when changing recovery rates, taxes, or filters